kriskhaira/devkit/README.md

     source ~/path/to/devkit/linux.bashrc

-On a Mac, put the above and the following in ~/.profile:
+On a Mac, put the above and the following in ~/.bashrc.
+You can always put it in .profile, but then it won't work in screen:

     source ~/path/to/devkit/mac.bashrc